UK CLINICAL TRIAL OF RITUXIMAB

 Applications for funding from any high quality research group in the UK who wants to carry out a clinical trial would be especially welcome, and the ME Association are also willing to help fund a multicentre international trial – provided it has a UK arm.

 Given the expected cost of a large scale randomised controlled trial it is likely that collaborative funding will prove necessary, and to this end the ME Association would be happy to work cooperatively with other charities or funding bodies – as has already happened in the case of the UK ME/CFS Biobank for example.

-In September 2015 MEA trustees issued a position statement relating to these ring-fenced funds, featuring the necessary application conditions for anyone wishing to perform a clinical trial.
+September 2015 – MEA trustees issued a position statement relating to the £60,000+ it has ring-fenced for any suitable UK clinical trial of Rituximab.
+The statement also features the necessary application conditions for any clinical trials research group who are proposing to perform a clinical trial.

 The ME Association has consistently maintained that the positive results emanating from Drs Fluge and Mella – coming first from the 3-patient Preliminary Case Series in 2009, and followed by the 30-patient Phase II Double-blind and Placebo-controlled Trial in 2011 reporting a strong and lasting improvement in 67% patients (and 13% of placebo controls) – demonstrated that Rituximab had exciting potential as a possible treatment for at least a sub-group of people with ME/CFS.

 These initial studies were followed by an Open-label Phase II Study from the same Norwegian team, who wanted to see what the optimal dose of Rituximab might be and if this maintenance dose would also have a lasting effect on those treated.

 29 people with ME/CFS were included in this study and all of them, with the exception of one, had been in the 2011 study.
 Those that had received the placebo in the last study were this time treated with Rituximab.